The Mark, Tom, and Travis Show (The Enema Strikes Back!): Music

 The Mark, Tom, and Travis Show features live renditions of songs from the band's first three albums: Cheshire Cat, Dude Ranch, and Enema of the State.
 It leans heavily on the contents of the latter, as the band were touring in support of it at the time.
+Most of the songs are performed at a significantly faster tempo than the album versions.
 "We played the songs at lightning speed, and the dick jokes were at an all-time high.
 It was a perfect representation of what we sounded like and who we were at that time," Barker has recalled.
 The band's songs commonly focus on autobiographical lyrical subjects such as relationships, and adolescent themes like high school and teen angst.
 Greg Kot at the Chicago Tribune perceived an "undercurrent of seriousness and an attention to songcraft that might not be instantly apparent beneath the prankster veneer."

 Guitarist Tom DeLonge's guitar riffs are down-stroked and power-chord heavy, with large amounts of palm muting, while Hoppus acts as a combination between a rhythm guitarist and bassist.
-Writer Greg Heller of Alternative Press, on the topic of Barker's role, observed that "In the great tradition of Cheap Trick's Live at Budokan, the [album] showcases the drummer's quiet fury—which is to say that when not drumming furiously, he’s quiet [...]
-But when playing he’s the loudmouth, squeezing fills into rolls with unthinkable technicality and brutal abandon."
+Writer Greg Heller of Alternative Press, on the topic of Barker's role, observed that "In the great tradition of Cheap Trick's Live at Budokan, the [album] showcases the drummer's quiet fury—which is to say that when not drumming furiously, he's quiet [...]
+But when playing he's the loudmouth, squeezing fills into rolls with unthinkable technicality and brutal abandon."
 Heller felt that Barker's percussive work on the album offers "something slightly more eclectic" than the typical "repetitive blitzkrieg" of double-time punk drumming.
 At this point in his career, Barker listed veteran percussionists Steve Gadd, Dennis Chambers, and Stewart Copeland as influences.
 DeLonge and Hoppus, meanwhile, jokingly prioritize carelessness, remarking on the album that they "professionally suck."

 At the conclusion of the live set, the album crossfades into "Man Overboard", a new studio track.
 The song was originally demoed during the sessions that produced Enema of the State, but was left off the final album.
 It lyrically references former drummer Scott Raynor, likening his expulsion from the group to an exclamation made when a passenger falls from a ship.
 The band wanted to include a new studio cover song as a bonus track, potentially from an artist like the Police, Phil Collins, or Paul Simon, but it was difficult to find time between their busy schedule.